• Gang og skybox på ITU

 All group exams require at least 2 students.
 The maximum group size is defined in the course description.

-If your group work comes with difficulties you can contact The Study and Career Guidance for support or check out Making groupwork work.
+If your group work comes with difficulties you can contact The Study and Career Guidance for support or check out Working in groups.

 Details related to group exams